 Guam's Economy Continues on an Upward Path

-Guam’s economy performed well over the past decade and is poised for additional growth.
+Guam’s economy performed well over the past 12 consecutive years and is poised for additional growth.

 - Diversification and growth in the tourism markets has resulted from successful trade missions to China, South Korea, Taiwan and other destinations

 Guam’s economy has shown steady growth over the past decade and its economy continues to show signs of additional expansion.

 - FY2019 closed as the best year in Guam's tourism history with 1.63 million visitors

 - CY2018 closed as the best year in Guam's tourism history with 1.55 million visitors

 - Guam welcomed 157,479 visitors in January 2020, a 6.8% increase from the previous year